jklnz/SDRSharpPlugins/README.md

 # SDRSharpPlugins
-This containers a crude plugin for SDRSharp that automatically starts the radio upon launching SDRSharp.
+This contains a crude plugin for SDRSharp that automatically starts the radio five seconds after launching SDRSharp.
+Mainly useful for decoding setups (e.g. to auto start after a computer shutdown).

 Key to add to your plugin file:
 ```